mungerd/rembobine/README.md

 ## Description

-Transcodes input video files into x264 videos with customizable quality and resolution.
+Frontend to [MEncoder](http://www.mplayerhq.hu/) that transcodes input video files into x264 or Xvid videos with customizable quality and resolution.

 ![Screenshot](screenshots/2013-06-20.png "Screenshot")